peterldowns/nix-search-cli/README.md

   -v, --version string        search by version
 ```

 For example, here's how you would find all packages that install a `gcloud` binary.
-The results show the version ofe ach package as well as the full set of installed binaries.
+The results show the version of each package as well as the full set of installed binaries.
 In a supported terminal, we use nice colors:

 ```console
 $ ./bin/nix-search -p gcloud